 The GIACC Affiliate Council comprises representatives from GIACC and from the GIACC Affiliates.
-Its purpose is to help exchange ideas and co-ordinate activities between different GIACC Affiliates, and between the GIACC Affiliates and GIACC.
+Its purpose is to exchange ideas and co-ordinate activities between different GIACC Affiliates, and between the GIACC Affiliates and GIACC.

 (Alphabetical order.
 See CVs below)